puppetlabs-toy-chest/libral/README.md

     ralsh service crond
     # make a change for the better
     ralsh service crond ensure=stopped

+    # Do the same against a remote system to which you have ssh access
+    ralsh -t ahost
+    ralsh -t ahost package sudo
 ```

 The default output from `ralsh` is meant for human consumption and looks a